orinbou/s3-copy-with-mm/README.md

 # Appendix.

-## How to make big test data file for Windows
+## How to make big test data file in Windows

 ```
 fsutil file createnew bigfile_001mb 1048576